Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/requirements/Test-Report.md

 - **Expected Outcome:** Expects a response in the form of an embed displaying the user's progress.
 - **Result:** Validates the title and description of the embed message.

-#### Known Problems
-No known problems or failed tests were observed during the test execution.

 ## Test Report for test_helpcommand